Associate Professor Fred Olness, Department Chair

 3333.
 The Scientific Method.
-(Debunking Pseudoscience) Provides students with an understanding of the scientific method sufficient to detect pseudoscience in its many guises: paranormal phenomena; free-energy devices; alternative medicine; creationism; and many others.
+(Debunking Pseudoscience) This course provides students with an understanding of the scientific method sufficient to detect pseudoscience in its many guises: paranormal phenomena; free-energy devices; alternative medicine; creationism; and many others.
 Prerequisite: None.

 3344.
 Classical Mechanics.
 The motion of a particle and of systems of particles, including oscillatory systems, accelerated coordinate systems, central-force motion, rigid-body dynamics, gravitation, and Lagrangian mechanics.
-Prerequisite: PHYS 1303 and MATH 2339 (or taken concurrently).
+Prerequisite: PHYS 1303.

 3345.
 Advanced Mechanics.
 Topics in classical mechanics including the motion of a system of particles, the two-body central-force problem, small oscillations of coupled systems, collision theory, Lagrange's and Hamilton's formulations, the vibrating string, and the special theory of relativity.
 Prerequisite: PHYS 1303.